ghaering/pysqlite/doc/sphinx/sqlite3.rst

 .. attribute:: Connection.isolation_level

    Get or set the current isolation level.
-None for autocommit mode or one of "DEFERRED", "IMMEDIATE" or "EXLUSIVE".
+None for autocommit mode or one of "DEFERRED", "IMMEDIATE" or "EXCLUSIVE".
 See section :ref:`sqlite3-controlling-transactions` for a more detailed explanation.